 Penguin species from a warmer climate can be transported as long as they can be sprayed with water and providing transport does not exceed 8 hours.
-It is recommended that Penguin species from Antarctic or sub-Antarctic climates should be shipped in a climate-controlled vehicle.
+Penguin species from Antarctic or sub-Antarctic climates should be shipped in a climate-controlled vehicle.

-For long transportations air transport is recommended.
+For long transportation, air transport is recommended.